GAE & GALA

-This page documents the history of Halifax's Gay and Lesbian Association, called at its beginnings, the Gay Alliance for Equality, and renamed to the Gay And Lesbian Association.
+This page documents the history of Halifax's Gay and Lesbian Association, later renamed the Gay And Lesbian Association.

 GAE owned and operated The Turret and later Rumours, which meant that there was always substantial amounts of cash for projects.
 GAE funded the GAEZETTE newspaper in its early years.